top of page

 Grove Program (Completed Kindergarten)

-General Camp Wing Program (Completed 1st through 6th Grade)
+General Camp Wing Program (Completed Grades 1 - 6)

 Camp Wing is designed to ensure that campers experience seemingly endless days that bring countless opportunities to explore, create, compete, and celebrate the wonders of being a kid in a traditional camp setting.
 Groups are coordinated by age into three villages: Forest, Ocean and Jungle.
 Groups of approximately 12 rotate through daily swim lessons and a free swim, adventure activities (ropes course, archery, kayaking, canoeing, fishing, climbing wall), creative arts (camp crafts, improv, performances), sports (basketball, soccer, volleyball, kickball, flag football), as well as team building activities and general camp fun!

-Leaders in Training - LIT 1 (Completed 8th Grade) & LIT 2 (Completed 9th Grade)
+Leaders in Training - LIT 1 & LIT 2 (Completed Grades 8 - 9)

 LIT 1 is designed for teen campers with an interest in developing teamwork and leadership skills through more advanced camp activitis and experiences, and beginning to lead others around them.
 The opportunities will include taking the lead with peers, as well as shadowing counselors working with the younger campers.